vseryakov/backendjs/README.md

         /message/del?sender=12345&mtime=124345656567676

+## Generic Images endpoint
+This endpoint can server any icon uploaded tot he server for any account, it is non-secure method, i.e. no authentication is performed, by default only `/image/account` is exposed to server account profile icons to anybody but the permissions can be configured which prefix canbe open or closed using
+`api-allow` or `api-allow-path` config parameters.
+The format of the endpoint is:

+    /image/prefix/id/type

+    Example:

+        /image/account/12345/0
+        /image/account/12345/1
+        Return icons for account 12345 for types 0 and 1

 ## Icons
-The icons API provides ability to an account to store icons of different types.
+The icons API provides ability for an account to store icons of different types.
 Each account keeps its own icons separate form other accounts, within the account icons can be separated by `prefix` which is just a name assigned to the icons set, for example to keep messages icons separate from albums, or use prefix for each separate album.
 Within the prefix icons can be assigned with unique id which can be any string.